shabin5785/docker-learnings/Readme_2.md

 - Now runnign too many commands will build too many layers and hence hte size will increase.
 So we can link commands under one RUN command using the "&&" option so that they all become one command and builds just one layer.

+- docker handles all logging for us. we need to ensure to send our logs to stdout and stderr.
+Our own logging will lead to overhead and complexity.
+We can map the stdout and stderr to different files within container.